LC-Linkous/nanoVNA_python/README.md

 ```

-The above dependencies are only for the API interfacing of the tinySA_python library.
+The above dependencies are only for the API interfacing of the nanoSA_python library.
 Additional dependencies should be installed if you are following the examples in this README.
 These can be installed with 'pip install -r test_requirements.txt':

 ```python
 pyserial